Business Office Administration

 Students will learn to perform a variety of administrative and clerical tasks necessary to help run an organization.
 Students will learn document processing and multiple computer applications, as well as learn how to organize and manage an office.

 Students will learn grammar, usage and style.
-They will learn techniques proofreading letters, memos, publications, and other business documents.
+They will learn techniques and formats to editing, proofreading letters, memos, publications, and other business documents.

 Students will learn to identify the principles of good customer service and develop customer service techniques and systems.
 They will learn that customer service skills play a necessary and significant role in every business transaction.